sharon120/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm:
-1. Import necessary libraries (e.g., pandas, numpy,matplotlib).
-2. Load the dataset and then split the dataset into training and testing sets using sklearn library.
-3. Create a Linear Regression model and train the model using the training data (study hours as input, marks scored as output).
-4. Use the trained model to predict marks based on study hours in the test dataset.
-5. Plot the regression line on a scatter plot to visualize the relationship between study hours and marks scored.
+/*
+1.Import the standard Libraries.
+2.Set variables for assigning dataset values.
+3.Import linear regression from sklearn.
+4.Assign the points for representing in the graph.
+5.Predict the regression for marks by using the representation of the graph.
+6.Compare the graphs and hence we obtained the linear regression for the given datas.
+*/

 ## Program:
 ```